Education Post Master Certificates

 Admission Requirements:

-- For the Preliminary Administrator License specialty option, a counseling license may be submitted in lieu of a teaching license
+• For the Preliminary Administrator (Principal) License specialty option, a counseling license may be submitted in lieu of a teaching license

-- Note: The Preliminary Administrator License specialty option requires a minimum of 3 years of in-school experience as a licensed educator for admission
+• Note: The Preliminary Administrator (Principal) License specialty option requires a minimum of 3 years of in-school experience as a licensed educator for admission

-- The Professional Administrator License specialty option requires a valid Preliminary Administrator License (formally known as an Initial Administrator License) for admission
+• The Professional Administrator License specialty option requires a valid license in one of these categories: Principal License, Preliminary Administrator License, or Initial Administrator License for admission

-- A teaching license is not required for the neuroeducator or higher education and student affairs certificate options
+• A teaching license is not required for the higher education and student affairs certificate option

 Application Timeline: